XP-Angelholm/xp-ggleap-toolset/README.md

-# xp-toolset
+# XP toolset

-## Introduction
+## About

 This repository is a collection of simple scripts used in a local organisation called XP Ängelholm to simplify administrative tasks as well as to enhance the security of ggLeap, e.g by removing user details when a user signs out.
 A large quantity of the users possess limited technical abilities, therefore have certain decisions been made, such as separating tools with a simple usage and more advanced tools, such as standalone applications.

+## Technology stack

 ## Scripts